 - Establish a fair market value.

 - Determine if a tax-deduction has value to you.

 - Determine your personal time and space limitations

-- How you can help make it easy for the non-profit organization?
+- How you can help make it easy for a non-profit organization?

 - IRS filing requirements for piano and keyboard donations.

 The U.S. Government and individual states have given those who file tax returns certain benefits for supporting authorized public benefit organizations.
 When you donate a piano or keyboard to a qualified non-profit organization, you may be able to receive an actual deduction in your income taxes equal to the full fair market value of the instrument.
 For those of you who pay taxes, this means you get to keep that money, or get a return on money you have already paid.
 If you think that you would like to donate a piano or keyboard, here are some suggestions as to how to go about doing it.

 First of all, it is primarily up to you, not to the non-profit organization, to determine the value of the piano or keyboard you are donating.
 Basically, you need to know what you could sell an instrument for to a private party buyer.
 If the instrument is worth less than $5000, then you don't need to hire an appraiser to value it for you or submit an IRS 8283 form.
 If you are claiming more than $5000, then the appraiser giving you a value for the instrument should not be a party who is involved in receiving the donation for the non-profit organization or in selling it for the non-profit organization.
 (See IRS instructions for specifics).

 Where do you get the piano or keyboard appraised by an independent third party?